New from Old… Project 2!

 Cathy and I helped him with a sturdy box to display his product.
 We attached a strap to the box to help him hold it up and then made up a sign.

 Mitchy and Jackson ran off home and immediately returned with money to buy a bag each.
-Chayse’s first customers!
-98 candy bags to go!

 Chayse’s brothers and sisters also wanted to buy a bag each with their pocket money.
-We had to put a halt to that as it was going to create troubles, especially as Chayse wanted to buy his own lollies too!
-So the compromise was that they were able to polish off the left over lollies… and of course Chayse was in charge of sharing them out to his drooling family.
+We had to put a halt to that as it was going to create troubles, especially as Chayse wanted to buy his own lollies too.

 Chayse’s first customer, Mitchy.

-Next up we’ll tune in with Kit the Dog Whisperer and see whether his enterprising idea has evolved!
+Next up, we’ll tune in with Kit the Dog Whisperer and see whether his enterprising idea has evolved.

 Flynn’s Honey Investment Continued……

-You may remember from a previous blog that Flynn’s Enterprise for Kids plan was to buy honey at wholesale and sell at retail.
-All he needed was a good source of cheap quality honey that he could buy in bulk.
+You may remember from a previous blog that Flynn’s Enterprise for Kids plan was to buy honey at wholesale and sell it at retail.
+All he needed was a good source of cheap, quality honey that he could buy in bulk.

 Flynn’s Grandad has kept bees for over twenty years and had a number of hives which he regularly harvested honey from.
-The honey produced from his bees is very light in colour and tasty as the bees forage over the Mid West fields of Paterson’s Curse and coastal gums.
-Flynn knew that he had a good quality product.
+The honey produced from his bees is very light in colour and tasty, as the bees forage over the Mid West fields of Paterson’s Curse and coastal gums.

-His plan was to pay a visit and strike up a deal with his Grandad!
+His plan was to pay a visit and strike up a deal with his Grandad.

 Flynn’s Grandad saw that Flynn had thought through his plan.
 He was more than willing to support Flynn with his new honey enterprise.
-Flynn negotiated a good price per kg, however, the deal included Flynn having to help his Grandad rob the honey from the hives.
-Listen to Flynn explaining the deal he has made with his Grandad by clicking this link!
+Flynn negotiated a good price per kilogram, however, the deal included Flynn having to help his Grandad rob the honey from the hives.

 Flynn donning his gear.

-Flynn was up for the challenge!
-He donned a pair of overalls, gloves, boots and bee veil.
-Then he and his Grandad disappeared for the morning, returning later in the day with a heavy load of honey supers in the back of the ute.
 They were carted around to the rear of the house and quickly stacked in the garage.
 Already the local bees were honing in on the honey, hoping to pinch it for their own hives.
 The garage door was closed to keep the bees out.

 Flynn slotting the honey combs into the honey extractor.